 We went to Kerala, the cradle of Ayurveda, for an Ayurvedic cure.
 Three weeks of total immersion in a specialised centre: Somatheeram Ayurvedic Health Resort.

-Traditional homes of the aristocracy of southern India, the wooden houses open out onto nature.
+Traditional homes of the aristocracy of southern India, the wooden houses are open to nature.
 They are furnished with antique furniture.

 A few hours' rest lulled by the rolling waves and we're ready for our first medical consultation.
-The treatment centre is wide open to nature (the temperature is 30°C).
+The treatment centre is wide open to nature (it's 30°C).
 In the waiting room, we meet other spa visitors from all over the world, as well as the doctors and therapists.

 You can recognise everyone by their colour: the patients have a burgundy cotton bathrobe, the female therapists wear a blue sari and the male therapists wear trousers and a sand shirt.